-There are several modes of testing utilized in medical schools across the country.
+Several modes of testing are common in medical schools across the country.
 For most institutions the coordinator serves as proctor for testing sessions.
 Basics test and exams include:

-- Quizzes or Lecture based Tests - Oral Exams - Observed Structured Clinical Examination (OSCE) Each institution's OSCE may vary in degree of sophistication, delivery, and administration.
-If you use it, there should be a protocol in place for your school. - National Board of Medical Examiners (NBME) Subject Examination Most often referred to as the "shelf exam."
+- Quizzes or Lecture based Tests - Oral Exams - Observed Structured Clinical Examination (OSCE) Each institution's OSCE may vary in degree of sophistication, delivery, and administration. - National Board of Medical Examiners (NBME) Subject Examination Most often referred to as the "shelf exam."
 Depending on the protocols of your institution you may or may not use the shelf as a testing tool.
 If you do, ordering of the test may be your responsibility, or it may be a function of the Medical Dean's Office, the Office for Student Affairs, or the Office of Medical Education.